Skip to main content

 How does Kipp Denver Collegiate High School rank in CO?

-Kipp Denver Collegiate High School is ranked #693 out of 1,815 schools in CO.
+Kipp Denver Collegiate High School ranks #331 of 1,815 schools in CO.

 What is Kipp Denver Collegiate High School's MySchoolScout rating?

-Kipp Denver Collegiate High School has a composite rating of 6.9 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Kipp Denver Collegiate High School has a current MySchoolScout rating of 7.9 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Kipp Denver Collegiate High School?